dilshankarunarathne/Answer_for-Mentorship_and_Teamwork/README.md

 # Answer for - Mentorship and Teamwork
  Google Hash Code '22 Question

-# Creadit goes to Google LLC - Hash Code '22
+# Credit goes to Google LLC - Hash Code '22

 Work is so much more fun when we are part of a team!
 By combining our different skills, we can be more creative, efficient and productive.
 And more importantly, when working together